eMedCert’s second annual nursing blog rankings reveal our 20 best blogs for nurses

 Juliana Paradisi, RN, OCN is one of the more unique nursing bloggers out there.
 With a background in art, Paradisi’s creative mind often creates blog posts and visuals that combine the beauty of both nursing and humanity in general.
 If you enjoy her blog, you can also find Paradisi’s work featured in a monthly post for Off the Charts, her fictional blog The Adventures of Nurse Niki, and as a blogger for TheONC.

-Brittney Wilson, BSN, RN, better known The Nerdy Nurse, is a staple among the online nursing community.
+Brittney Wilson, BSN, RN, better known The Nerdy Nurse is a staple among the online nursing community.
 Wilson specializes in infusing technology and healthcare to improve the lives of everyone involved, and her expertise has helped her transform her onetime small blog into a tremendously influential platform.
-Her innovative mind and natural writing skills is a powerful combo, and also helped her book, The Nerdy Nurse’s Guide to Technology, take home first place in the 2014 AJN Book of the Year Award.
+Her innovative mind and natural writing skills are a powerful combo, and also helped her book, The Nerdy Nurse’s Guide to Technology, take home first place in the 2014 AJN Book of the Year Awards.

 Barb Dehn, RN, MS, NP, is another blogger on this list who is a nationally recognized health and nursing expert.
 She is an award-winning author and has made a number of TV appearances on CBS, ABC, CNN, NBC, and more.
 Clearly an intelligent woman, Dehn uses her blog, Nurse Barb’s Daily Dose, to offer readers a straightforward source of advice for all nursing-related issues.